Hugs.Company

 The art of hugging well

-Although it is instinctive, you can enhance its effects:
+Although it’s instinctive, you can enhance its effects:

-• Total presence: Put the phone away.
+• Full presence: Put the phone away.
 Attention multiplies the benefit.

-• Breathing: Breathe deeply; you invite the other person to synchronize with you.
+• Breathing: Take deep breaths; you invite the other person to synchronize with you.

-• Consent: The hug that heals is the one that is mutually desired.
+• Consent: The hug that heals is the one both people want.

 Hugs throughout life

-The need for contact has no age.
-It is a guiding thread throughout our existence.
+The need for touch has no age limit.
+It’s a common thread throughout our existence.

 👶